-The majority of common law claims for mesothelioma are settled out of court within 3–6 months of the claim being lodged.
+The majority of common law claims for mesothelioma are settled out of court through a process called mediation.
+This often happens within 3–6 months of the claim being lodged.
 If your prognosis is poor, or you suddenly become very unwell, the process can be sped up to try to ensure that your common law claim is resolved in your lifetime.
 Only a few cases actually proceed to a court trial.

 Many people diagnosed with mesothelioma worry that their claim won’t be finalised before they die.
 The largest component of compensation is usually the general damages.
 So long as you start a common law claim in your lifetime, then your entitlement to general damages is protected, and your estate would be able to continue with your claim if you die before your claim is finalised.

 In some circumstances, your family may also be entitled to dependency entitlements if you die because of the mesothelioma.
 Your lawyer will let you know if this applies to you and your family.

 Legal costs generally depend on the amount of legal work required to resolve your case.
 Most lawyers who specialise in asbestos-related compensation claims offer a “no win, no fee” agreement.
 This means that the lawyers will only charge for legal services if they are successful in resolving your case.
 You are also entitled to claim a large portion of your legal costs from the defendants as part of your common law claim.